Medicinal cannabis will now be easier to access in Western Australia, following new changes introduced by the State Government.

 "The new changes bring Western Australia closer into line with other states and territories and follow detailed analysis of three years' worth of data by the WA Department of Health," said Health Minister Roger Cook.

-While medicinal cannabis has been legal Australia since 2016, Western Australia has lagged behind other states in terms of prescription numbers, with WA doctors only having issued 876 approvals—as of August 2019—since the program began.
+While medicinal cannabis has been legal in Australia since 2016, Western Australia has lagged behind other states in terms of prescription numbers, with WA doctors only having issued 876 approvals—as of August 2019—since the program began.

 The president of the Australian Medical Association WA, Andrew Miller, also supported the state's decision to loosen cannabis restrictions, describing the likelihood that it would lead to doctor shopping as low.